briches/OpenSourceQuad/README.md

 Description
 -----------

 Its quadcopter flight software!

+Our end goal is to create future proof, easy-to-use and customizable firmware for any flight configuration ( which is quite the lofty goal, but we're working on it).
 <br /><br />

 MCU: Osepp Mega 2560 R3
-(A port the chipKIT uC32 with the PIC32 is underway)
+(A port to the chipKIT uC32 with the PIC32 is underway)

 <br />
 Current sensors lineup: